sfvicente/RestApiBestPractices/Docs/Performance.md

 ### A server should indicate it is using gzip compression via the `Content-Encoding` header.
 Servers should indicate the usage of gzip compression for response payloads by including the `Content-Encoding` header in HTTP responses.
 Gzip compression reduces the size of transmitted data, leading to improved network performance and reduced bandwidth consumption.
+This header informs clients that the response is compressed, allowing them to properly decompress the data.

-**Request:**
+**Example Request**
 ```http
 GET /api/data HTTP/1.1
 Host: example.com
 Accept-Encoding: gzip
 ```

-**Response:**
+**Example Response**
 ```http
 HTTP/1.1 200 OK
 Content-Type: application/json